Projects About

 Phase 1.3 · Use case definition

-Research became two priority user contexts: people who need quick planning help and people who want to understand their choices.
+Research became two priority contexts: users who need quick planning help and users who want to understand their choices.

-The product needed to support people who want quick planning help and people who want to learn why a choice makes sense.
-This distinction shaped onboarding, recommendation logic, educational content and the first MVP flow.
+This shaped onboarding, recommendation logic, educational content and the first MVP flow.

 Needs fast guidance, clear meal ideas and flexible planning without building a full plan from scratch or comparing too many options.